Aldaviva/WinampNowPlayingToFile/Readme.md

 <a id="album-art-image"></a>
 ### Album art image

-This plugin also saves the currently playing song's album art to `winamp-now-playing.png` in the same directory at the original format and resolution as it is saved in the song metadata tags.
+This plugin also copies the currently playing song's album art from the song metadata or folder to a file, by default `%TEMP%\winamp_now_playing.png`.

 Note that the file extension is not changed, even if the album art has a file type different from PNG, to make it easier to refer to this file from other programs like OBS without having to deal with multiple possible file extensions.
 This means that this file may be a JPEG with a `.png` file extension.
 Most programs, including OBS, can handle this case just fine, but it is a little silly looking.

 You can customize the album art filename and path using **Save album art as** in the same configuration dialog as the text file above.

 <a id="integration"></a>
 ## Integration